 As described above, Join/Prune messages are composed of one or more group sets.
-Each set contains two source lists, the Joined Sources and the Pruned Sources.
+Each set contains two source lists: the Joined Sources and the Pruned Sources.
 This section describes the different types of group sets and source list entries that can exist in a Join/Prune message.

-There are two valid group set types:
+There is one valid group set type: